vplentz/anime-metrics-pyspark/README.md

 # Project
-Get the MyAnimeDataset data and process some metrics about it and then send to a MySQL table.
+Get the MyAnimeDataset data and process some metrics using PySpark.

 Genre statistics per date:
 * Median reviews written per date;